glFusion/banner/README.md

 Select "Yes" to have the banner plugin set template variables based on the category name.
 See "Template Variables" above.
 You should ensure that the appropriate variables are created in your templates if this feature is enabled.
 E.g. If you have a category named "story" then you should have a template variable named `{banner_story}` in all your templates.
 Otherwise the plugin will increment the impression count for ads that are never actually displayed.

+**Note for glFusion 1.7.0 and higher: There is a flexible template-to-category mapping option for each category to control ad placement.
+This is the recommended method and this option should be set to "No".**

 #### Submissions from Site Members?
 Select "Yes" to allow site members to submit their own banners.
 Banners from non-admin users go into the submission queue for moderation.